 Which of the ten challenges found in the inventory do you need to work on the most, and how?

-Which do you struggle with the most—being contentment with what you have, or giving to others from that same place?
+Which do you struggle with the most—being content with what you have, or giving to others from that same place?